artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 ## **Compilation of RVfpga-ViDBo in Windows**

+(The following steps are illustrated in this [example video](https://drive.google.com/file/d/1nVsdJnBaPgrEnqjsRWPUYbjo1tNXbUu_/view?usp=sharing))

 Follow the next steps to compile the simulator in your Windows OS:

 1. Install cygwin as explained in Appendix C of the RVfpga Getting Started Guide.
 Install all the packages stated in that document plus some other packages needed for the two new simulators: